razorhollow/gas-pass/README.md

 This app uses a simple [random key generator](https://www.npmjs.com/package/random-key-generator) to issue random 6 digit codes to the user.

 ## Ice Box
-- Automate the weekly balance refill function using Heroku Scheduler
+- [] Automate the weekly balance refill function using Heroku Scheduler
-- Add an admin function that locks new user signup
+- [] Add an admin function that locks new user signup
-- Add a demo mode so that once new users are locked, someone can still preview the features without disrupting the live data.
+- [] Add a demo mode so that once new users are locked, someone can still preview the features without disrupting the live data.
-- Generate a weekly transaction report
+- [] Generate a weekly transaction report
-- Add an admin function to deactive/reactivate users
+- [] Add an admin function to deactive/reactivate users
+- [] Apply bootstrap scroll to any ticket index container

 ## Credits
 - badges in the getting started section of this document created by [shields.io](https://shields.io/)